Sigmmma/c20/src/content/h1/scripting/readme.md

 ```

 # HSC reference
 To learn more about HSC's general syntax and execution model, see our [cross-game scripting page](~general/scripting).
-There is also [additional important script engine info below](~scripting#gotchas-and-limits).

-## Script types
+## Declaring scripts
+Within a script source file you can delcare multiple _scripts_ which contain a series of expressions.
+There are different types of scripts which run at different times:

 {% dataTable
   dataPath="script_types/script_types"
   linkCol=0